SoftUni-Internal/interactive-content/EN/03-Built-In-Functions-And-Data-Aggregation/02-String-Functions.md

 **Here is a link to the** [resources](https://videos.softuni.org/resources/java/java-mysql/04.Built-In-Functions-And-Data-Aggregation-Lab.zip) **for this task.**

-Create a SQL query to find **books, which titles start with "The".**
+Create an SQL query to find **books, which titles start with "The".**

 **Order the result by id.**